WisTex/The-MIT-License-Files/README.md

 ## Script Creators

 Feel free to adapt this for use in your own script, and include your own version of a license file in your project.

+## Contributions

+I have included some of the software that I have used in projects.
+If you have others you would like to include here, you are welcome to submit them.